CITESmike2020/GLMM-2021-unweighted-model/README.md

 # Structure of this repository
-You will have to insert your google key in the *register_google_key.R* file so that the programs can downloap maps of Africa and Asia.
-See ?register_google after loading the ggmap package.
+You will have to insert your google key in the *register_google_key.R* file so that the programs can downloap maps of Africa and Asia. <br> See ?register_google after loading the ggmap package.

 There are several directories in this repository